-This is one of my FAVORITE recipes for the cooler weather...
-Chicken Pot Pie with Puff Pastry!
+This is one of my favorite recipes for the cooler weather - Chicken Pot Pie with Puff Pastry!
 My version has all of the creamy, cozy flavors you love in a classic pot pie, but made even better - because it all comes together in one skillet.

-My last contribution to the Fall puff pastry miniseries - because time is flying & Fall is pretty much gone - is Chicken Pot Pie with Puff Pastry.
+My last contribution to the Fall puff pastry miniseries (because time is flying & Fall is pretty much gone) is Chicken Pot Pie with Puff Pastry.
 And what a way to conclude the chapter!
+This dish is creamy, cozy, filled with juicy chicken and seasoned veggies.
+And the flaky puff pastry crust on top truly takes it to the next level.
+Let's get into it!

 Ingredients